Xrey995/ai-rapi/README_EN.md

   "messages": [
     {
       "role": "user",
       "content": "You are an analyst.
-Be concise.\n\nInput data:\n...data...\n\nOutput only the result."
+Be concise.\n\nInput data for analysis:\n...data...\n\nOutput only the result."
     }
   ]
 }